odpi/egeria/open-metadata-resources/open-metadata-deployment/compose/tutorials/README.md

 Mon Sep 21 09:39:29 GMT 2020 No OMAG servers listed in startup configuration Mon Sep 21 09:39:51 GMT 2020 OMAG server platform ready for more configuration
 ```
-It is much easier to see any audit log messages produced - for example if you run this comyou manwill see output like
+It is much easier to see any audit log messages produced - for example if you run this command you will see messages that
+confirm which other cohort members are communicating with that server, the subsystems that are running
+and the events that are being exchanged.
+For example:

 ```
 Mon Sep 21 09:49:00 GMT 2020 cocoMDS5 Startup OMRS-AUDIT-0032 The local repository outbound event manager is sending out the 548 type definition events that were generated and buffered during server initialization
 Mon Sep 21 09:49:00 GMT 2020 cocoMDS2 Information OMRS-AUDIT-0132 A new remote connector from server cocoMDS3 with metadata collection id 9d524bcf-e62a-4e42-8c41-ed6426387b05 has been deployed to enterprise connector for Project Management OMAS